Migrate to a new server

 CentOS Oct 28, 2018

+In this article I want to give a checklist for a server switch.
 Please BACKUP your whole system to prevent data loss.

 Checklist

-• The next step for me was to install the LAMP/LEMP software stack.
+• If you are running a LAMP/LEMP software stack, the setup should be migrated.
 This contains the webserver (Apache/Nginx), the database (MySQL) and the binaries of the programming language PHP.

 • Check all of your open ports on your VPS.
-All these ports should be opened on your new system as well.
+All ports should be opened on your new system as well.
 At this point, you can check if every port is really needed.
 If not, close it to prevent attacks.

 • If you are protecting your system with Fail2Ban (or something similar), copy your rules and register it as a service to let it run automatically on start up.